So shall we in the rout of life

-I live entirely, and somewhat precariously, by the pen, and am shameless about accepting donations.
+I am shameless about accepting donations.
 If something here gave you reading or listening pleasure, by all means help bolster my family finances.
 Thank you!
 You can donate directly using the PayPal button below, or by snail mail to me at P.O.
 Box 703, Huntington, NY 11743; or if you want to make a tax-deductible donation, you can do so via VDARE.com.
 I can receive Bitcoin at address 32SUgLA5k8XAqmVAqsSbs6GPsCnLypDce8.
 For transfers via Zelle, use the email address scawled vertically next to my mugshots at above left.

 This link takes you to an ad hoc web page I put up — a sort of blog — dealing with the events of mid-April, 2012, which attracted a lot of notice and which people still ask me about.

 The "Last 3 months" link in the navigation box brings up links to all my published columns, articles, and reviews for the past three months.